Today's Articles

 Gerald Barrax

 Gerald Barrax was born on this date in 1933.
-He is a Black poet, teacher, and literary editor.
+He was a Black poet, teacher, and literary editor.

 Gerald William Barrax was born in Attalla, AL., and raised in Pittsburgh.
-Barrax earned his B.A. in English from Duquesne University and his M.A. from the University of Pittsburgh.
-He also worked as editor of Obsidian, a publication that reviews black Literature and is considered a major contemporary influence in literary expression and scholarship; he also worked for several other publications.
+He earned his B.A. in English from Duquesne University and his M.A. from the University of Pittsburgh.
+Barrax also worked as editor of Obsidian, a publication that reviews black Literature and is considered a significant contemporary influence in literary expression and scholarship; he also worked for several other publications.

 His books of poetry include From a Person Sitting in Darkness: New and Selected Poems (Louisiana State University Press (1998); Leaning Against the Sun (1992), which was nominated for the Pulitzer Prize and a National Book Award; Epigraphs (1990); The Deaths of Animals and Lesser Gods (1984); An Audience of One (1980); and Another Kind of Rain (1970).
 Barrax's poems appear in numerous anthologies, including The Poetry of Black America: Anthology of the Twentieth Century (1973) and Kaleidoscope: Poems by American Negro Poets (1968).
 He has also been a poetry editor for the journal Callaloo.

-Barrax is currently a professor of English at North Carolina State University.
-He lives in Raleigh with his wife, Joan, and they have two daughters, Shani and Dara.
+Barrax is a professor of English at North Carolina State University.
+He lives in Raleigh with his wife, Joan, and their two daughters, Shani and Dara.
+Gerald Barrax was killed by a motorist while crossing the street in Raleigh on December 8, 2019.

 To be a Writer